gabeaster/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM stands for Document Object Model.
+It represents each html element as an object of a webpage.

 2. What is an event?

+An event is how a user can interact with a site (moving the mouse, click, double click, etc.)

 3. What is an event listener?

+An event listener has elements tracking processes and actions taken to trigger an event (callback function).

 4. Why would we convert a NodeList into an Array?

+We would conver a NodeList to an array when we have an array-like object that we need to iterate through.

 5. What is a component?

+Components are reusable pieces of code that can be used to build elements sharing functionality and styling.

 ### Git Set up